 Online security is a big concern for everyone, as so much of our daily life has moved to the Internet.
-Many people manage their finances and important personal accounts online, and you likely have personal information that is stored in a lot of different databases across the Internet.
+Many people manage their finances and important personal accounts online, maybe even their own website, and you likely have personal information that is stored in a lot of different databases across the Internet.

 Aside from risks that can come from malware and viruses, there are additional concerns about government agencies that could be monitoring your traffic as well.
 This combination of factors has made the need for a virtual private network (VPN) even greater, and Private Internet Access is among the best options available.

 When you set up the Internet at your home or office, a modem was likely a part of your setup.
 This modem connects to your Internet service provider’s network, and you were assigned an IP address.
 That IP address provides a clue as to your actual geographic location, and many websites and services will tailor certain aspects of your service around that information.
 But certain elements of those services might not be available because of the country in which you reside, which can leave you looking for a way to change your location, at least as far as your online connection is concerned.

 VPN services like Private Internet Access let you manage that location change, and it’s a service that is offered at a very low price.
 We will show you below how signing up for Private Internet Access works, as well as how you can use it on your desktop or laptop computer.

 Getting Started with Private Internet Access VPN